 Since 2007, Israel has enforced a land, sea and air military siege on the people of the Gaza Strip.
-This blockade has negative impacts on many aspects of daily life one of which is early childhood development and education.
+This blockade has negative impacts on many aspects of daily life, including early childhood development and education.
 Following repeated full-scale assaults on the Gaza Strip especially in 2008-2009, 2011 and 2014, along with severe restrictions imports, many schools remain damaged by war and repairs are still needed.

 As a result of limited construction on school buildings, more than 94% of schools operate on a double-shift basis hosting one group of students in the morning and another group in the afternoon.
-As a result of the implicit violence and systematic disruptions to the education system, the educational access and developmental needs of many children is tremendously downgraded.
+Because of the implicit violence and systematic disruptions to the education system, the educational access and developmental needs of many children is tremendously downgraded.
 The children of Gaza deserve much better.

 After evaluation of this pilot program, the Union of Palestinian Women Committees is ready to implement it permanently and MECA, Madison-Rafah Sister City Project, and the Rachel Corrie Foundation are ready to help.
 After repeated attacks on the Gaza Strip coupled with an ongoing siege, the children of Gaza deserve our support.